Posted by Chad Hawk – Grader, Paper Money Guaranty (PMG) ……

 There is a significant difference between notes that have been altered and those that have been repaired.

-Here at PMG we have encountered several questions pertaining to the issue of altered notes compared to repaired notes.
+At PMG (Paper Money Guaranty), we have encountered several questions pertaining to the issue of altered notes compared to repaired notes.
 There is a significant difference between altered and repaired notes, which I’d like to point out here.
 The difference between a note that is altered and a note that is repaired is that a note that has been repaired has not been worked on to give the appearance of something different.
 It is being worked on to enhance the appearance of the note’s condition.

 There can be a fine difference between altered and repaired notes, so it is important to learn how to distinguish the two.
 Notes are repaired and altered to increase their value, so it is important to know as much information as possible when viewing notes and always expect the unexpected.
 People are increasingly working on notes as the industry continues to gain strength.